Braille writing system

 The name in Braille format has to be included only on the outer packaging, which in most cases will be a folding carton.
 The primary packaging has to be embossed only for products without outer packaging.

-To guarantee the legibility of any information added in Braille, embossing must not damage the surface material of the packaging.
-Also, the legibility of any underlying text must not be compromised.
+To guarantee the legibility of any information added in Braille, embossing must not damage the surface material of the packaging and the legibility of any underlying text must not be compromised.
 If necessary, a line break on one side of the folding carton is admissible.
 Adding self-adhesive labels with the product name in Braille at pharmacies or drug stores is clearly discouraged.

 4. Which documents and data related to the Braille provisions must be submitted to the Federal Office for Safety in Health Care (BASG)?